InkySaaS/InkySaaS/README.md

 - 👀 I’m interested in drawing and writing, and I plan on creating some indie projects in the future.
 - 🌱 I’m currently learning C, Python, Java, HTML and also languages used on game engines such as Ren'py and GML.
 - 💞️ I'm currently not in active search of collaborators, but I may in the future for a small project.
-- 📫 You can currently reach me on Discord, Instagram, Twitter and Replit, all linked in my profile.
+- 📫 You can reach me on Discord, Instagram, all linked in my profile.
+However, I do not have access to Twitter at the moment.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: It's hard for me to work in groups, so if we do, please be patient with me and do tell me how to better myself.
+- 🧩 I have AuDHD and am in the process of getting treatment